metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-501.md

    AD_Orgs: Org I, Org II
 layout: default
 tags:
+  - HUs
-  -
+  - InOut
 ---
 ## Wrong LU taken in InOut Generate

 > Testcase to check if the correct LU is taken in InOut.

-1. Log in as Admin, so you can work with both Orgs OR log in with each Org in 2 different clients!
+1. Log in with each Org in 2 different clients!
+Test for Org I and Org II in the resp. client!

 1. Make sure G000X is customer for both Org I and Org II